 For most people in the United States, allergy season is usually between February to early summer.
 However, that isn’t the case for everyone.
-In the warmer states, like Texas, people can experience allergy symptoms 10 months out of the year!
+Like Texas, people can experience allergy symptoms ten months out of the year in the warmer states!

 How do Allergic Reactions Happen?

 Allergic reactions, including seasonal allergies, occur when your body sees a foreign substance as a threat.
 When your body identifies an allergen that it believes to be harmful, it sends out antibodies to attack it, even though it’s not doing any harm to your body at all.
 Some of the most common sources of seasonal allergens are:

 While everyone’s body may react differently to allergens, the most common symptoms are:

 - Itchy nose, eyes, or the roof of your mouth

 Who is Most Likely to Suffer from Seasonal Allergies?

 While anyone at any age can develop seasonal allergies, those whose parents suffer from seasonal allergies are more likely to deal with it themselves.
 If BOTH of your parents suffer from seasonal allergies, your chance of experiencing the same problem more than DOUBLES!
 If both of your parents are in the clear, you unfortunately still have the possibility of developing allergies of your own.
 However, it’s much less likely.